 General Information

-- Consider overnight admission for intravenous insulin or referral to the diabetes team to intensify therapy if HbA1c is 75 or more
+- Refer to the diabetes team to intensify therapy if HbA1c is 75 mmol/mol or more

 Diabetes treated with tablets